varabyte/kotter/README.md

 just a class for managing two sub-parts - the render logic (which runs on the main thread) and the run logic (which runs on a background thread).

-It is the render and run parts that are particularly interesting and most likely that users will want to extend.
+It is the render and run parts that are particularly interesting, those being the most likely ones that users will want to extend in general.
+These are discussed next.

 **3 (a, b, c) - `RenderScope`**